-Sunglasses is made from many different materials, which has tendency to reflect everything in front, so sunglasses photographers may face many challenges.
-Here are some tips to help you save time to produce the quality white background images.
+Sunglasses are made from many different materials, which has a tendency to reflect everything in front, thus sunglasses photographers may face many challenges.
+Here are some tips to help you save time to produce quality white background images.

 Clean dust perfectly from sunglasses.
-Tiny dusts are invisible, but camera is capable to catch them.
+Tiny dust is invisible, but the camera is capable to catch them.

-Put the sunglasses on the flat surface, make sure there are no gap at touch point areas.
+Put the sunglasses on the flat surface, make sure there is no gap in touch point areas.
 You may adjust the temples a bit to get balance.
 Sometimes sunglasses are crooked, so you don’t get a good shape image.

 Lighting & background

-Lighting is one of the most important parts in shooting sunglasses.
+Lighting is one of the most important parts of shooting sunglasses.
 The best way is light sources come from the top and both sides.

-To get the best result, light source must be diffused.
+To get the best result, the light source must be diffused.

 Use seamless white paper as a background.